 As a loving pet owner, take the time to research the drug and the information your veterinary is providing you to make sure you are putting your dog in a safe position and not doing anything that would be considered unsafe.

-It is very important to Fine Tune and Focus your eyes on your dogs’ behavior after starting a drug, if you see any different actions in your dog; urine or stool changes, drooling, shaking, itching, chewing at their paws, lethargic or lack of energy, restlessness, any different actions; consult with your veterinary immediately as your dog could be having an allergic or anaphylactic reaction, you can also call the drug manufacturer and they should have a help line as well.
+It is very important to Fine Tune and Focus your eyes on your dogs’ behavior when starting a drug, if you see any different actions in your dog; urine or stool changes, drooling, shaking, itching, chewing at their paws, lethargic or lack of energy, restlessness, any different actions; consult with your veterinary immediately as your dog could be having an allergic or anaphylactic reaction, you can also call the drug manufacturer and they should have a help line as well.

 Using systemic Steroids and Anti-Microbials and other types of systemic drugs can have serious side effects they may greatly injure your dog if not administered properly.
-Please consult with your veterinary and ask what alternatives might be available.
+You can also consult with your veterinary and ask if there are safer alternatives that might be available as a first attempt.

 If your dog has a skin rash, it is maybe more responsible to try a topical cream or ointment as a first defense instead of a systemic drug is given orally.
 Consult with your veterinarian and discuss the most judicious method of treatment.

-It is important to be as holistic and natural, when possible, in treating medical conditions in your pet.
+It is important to be gentle, when possible, in treating medical conditions in your pet.
 Try to find a veterinarian that practices very judicious use of drugs and a vet that is balanced and uses traditional methods as well as one that understands alternative natural remedies and methods as well.
 Vitamins and Minerals can be very effective in helping your dog in certain conditions.